 Welcome emails provide a great way to establish a relationship with your customers.
 While it’s a common technique used by big businesses, welcome emails are equally as valuable for small businesses.
 They give you a chance to let your new customers know about everything your business does, show them what sets your apart from the competition, and give them that personal touch that small businesses are known for.

 This example, from Mint Velvet, shows everything a welcome email should contain.
-Its friendly tone attempts to build a relationship with the customer, and the body of the email contains everything a new customer might be interested in, including a store finder and customer service information:
+Its friendly tone attempts to build a relationship with the customer.
+The body of the email contains everything a new customer would be interested in, including a store finder and customer service information:

 As well as building relationships with your customers, emails can also be used to give your sales a boost.
 By using email to let your customers know about the products or services that you offer, they will soon get a clear picture of what your business does, and will start to see how valuable you are.